fbpx

 Debunking 10 Curious Myths About Breastfeeding

-Breastfeeding is plagued by myths.
-Most of them are absurd.
-If you stop to reflect, you will see that they don’t make any sense, so today, we will debunk 10 of them.
+There are many curious myths about breastfeeding.
+Most of them are absurd, and if you stop to reflect, you will see that they don’t make any sense, so today, we will debunk 10 of them.
 1. You cannot drink water while you are breastfeeding.
-This myth says that if you drink water while you are breastfeeding, the milk will become watery or you will produce too much milk.
+This myth says that if you drink water while you are breastfeeding, the milk will become watery, or you will produce too much milk.
 There isn’t any reasoning behind this statement.
-As we have said before, a breastfeeding mother…
+As we have said before,…

 Read More Read More